Moscow mayor says Delta variant accounts for 90% of new COVID-19 cases | Health

 - Russian Federation

-Ninety percent of newly-detected COVID-19 cases in Moscow are being registered as the more contagious Delta variant of the virus, the Russian capital's mayor Sergei Sobyanin said on Wednesday.
+Ninety percent of newly-detected COVID-19 cases in Moscow are being registered as the more contagious Delta variant of the virus, the Russian capital's mayor Sergei Sobyanin said on Wednesday as the city reported its highest ever death toll.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)